zedttxj/Image-Processing-Tool-with-Matlab/README.md

 ### 1. `convertPartition2Matrix` & `convertMatrix2Partition`
 These two functions allow conversion between 1D partitions and 2D matrices:
 - convertPartition2Matrix: Converts a partition (1D array) into a structured 2D matrix.
 - convertMatrix2Partition: Converts a 2D matrix back into a partition (1D array).
+Both functions serve different purposes and are not interchangeable.
+- Use `convertPartition2Matrix` when you need to map a partition into a matrix.
+% - Use `convertMatrix2Partition` when you need to flatten a matrix back into its original partition.
 #### Clarification: Partition Format (1D array)
 The partition form follows this structure: `[ <number of rows> <number of columns> <1d partition...> ]`
 - The first value represents the number of rows in the matrix.